-That said, however, the focus of the design of this interface is to avoid communication bottlenecks which might become most apparent when interfacing software models to an emulator as compared to interfacing them to a slower software HDL simulator or even an HDL accelerator.
+That said, the focus of this interface is to avoid communication bottlenecks that might become apparent when interfacing software models to an emulator as compared to interfacing them to a slower software HDL simulator or even an HDL accelerator.
 Such bottlenecks can severely compromise the performance of an emulator, which is otherwise very fast.
-Although some implementations of the interface can be more inefficient than others, there shall be nothing in the specification of the interface itself that renders it inherently susceptible to such bottlenecks.
+Although some implementations of the interface can be more inefficient than others, it is a requirement of this standard that nothing in the specification of the interface itself renders it inherently susceptible to such bottlenecks.